Safina-zainab/secret-sharing-app-MERN/README.md

   - Login: Authenticate users with their credentials.
   - Forgot Password: Send password reset links to the user's email.
   - Reset Password: Change the password using the reset link.
+  [Note : For Testing Purpose, the reset link will be provided in the console, using that link u can change the password.
+If you have the correct credential you also send the link in mail]

 - **Secret Sharing:**
   - Post Your Secret: Share a secret message securely.